ipsemenov/ImmunoMind_project/README.md

 - Collected datasets for benchmark
 - Implemented  an approach to mark uncertain predictions with individual thresholds  for each cell type
 - Trained and compared ML models for cell type classification:
-- - Support Vector Machine Classifier (showed the
+- - Support Vector Machine Classifier (showed the best f1-macro score among all the classifiers)
 - - Random Forest Classifier
 - - LightGBM Classifier
 - - Hierarchical binary classificators